ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 An important aspect to keep in mind is that whenever you destroy a `OVH Managed Kubernetes Cluster` and then restore it, a new `Load Balancer` with a new external `IP` is created as well when `TVK` restores your `ingress` controller.
 So, please make sure to update your OVH Managed DNS `A records` accordingly.

-Now, delete the whole `OVH Managed Kubernetes Cluster` using the OVH Cloud Web Console (https://ca.ovh.com/manager/public-cloud)
+Now, delete the whole `OVH Managed Kubernetes Cluster` using the [OVH Cloud Web Console](https://ca.ovh.com/manager/public-cloud)

-Next, re-create the cluster as described in [Creating a OVH Managed Kubernetes Cluster] (https://docs.ovh.com/gb/en/kubernetes/creating-a-cluster/#instructions).
+Next, re-create the cluster as described in [Creating a OVH Managed Kubernetes Cluster](https://docs.ovh.com/gb/en/kubernetes/creating-a-cluster/#instructions).

 To perform the restore operation, you need to install the `TVK` application as described in [Step 1 - Installing TrilioVault for Kubernetes](#step-1---installing-triliovault-for-kubernetes).
 Please make sure to use the `same Helm Chart version` - this is important!